Marcus Garvey: Economic views

 There is no evidence to support the view that Garvey was ever sympathetic to socialism.
 While he was living in the U.S., he strongly opposed attempts to recruit African Americans into the trade union movement by socialist and communist groups, and he urged African Americans not to support the Communist Party.
+This led to heavy scrutiny from communist group leaders and figureheads such as Grace Campbell, among others.
 He believed that the communist movement did not serve the interests of African Americans because it was a white person's creation.
 He stated that communism was "a dangerous theory of economic or political reformation because it seeks to put government in the hands of an ignorant white mass who have not been able to destroy their natural prejudices towards Negroes and other non-white people.
 While it may be a good thing for them, it will be a bad thing for the Negroes who will fall under the government of the most ignorant, prejudiced class of the white race."
 In response, the Communist International characterised Garveyism as a reactionary bourgeois philosophy.